-China has been facing severe air quality challenges in the past several years.
+China has been facing severe air-quality challenges in the past several years.
 Air pollution in China not only endangers the health of billions of people but also creates a substantial burden on the economy (Matus et al., 2012).
-The 2005 marginal welfare impact to China, considering only ozone and particulate matter, was US\$112 billion (1997 US\$) (Hammitt and Zhou, 2006).
-Vehicular emissions form one of the greatest contributors to the air pollution in China, especially for NOx and PM2.5.
-According to the Ministry of Environmental Protection (MEP), vehicular emissions contributed 27.4% of the total NOx emissions in 2012 (MEP, 2012a).
-Vehicle emissions also contribute more than 30% of PM2.5 in Beijing, as announced by the Beijing government.
+The 2005 marginal welfare impact to China, considering only ozone and particulate matter, was USD 112 billion (1997 USD) (Hammitt and Zhou, 2006).
+Vehicular emissions form one of the greatest contributors to the air pollution in China, especially of NO_x and PM{2.5}.
+According to the Ministry of Environmental Protection (MEP), vehicular emissions contributed 27.4 % of the total NO_x emissions in 2012 (MEP, 2012a).
+Vehicle emissions also contribute more than 30 % of PM{2.5} in Beijing, as announced by the Beijing government.

-Preparing inventories is essential to the assessment and management of current atmospheric problems (Ohara et al., 2007;Streets et al., 2003;Beaton et al., 1995).
-Among all the sources, the mobile source is one with the greatest uncertainty and ambiguity (Cai and Xie, 2007;Wang et al., 2008a).
-Among all the vehicles, diesel freight trucks contributed to a large portion of vehicular emissions.
-According to the MEP, diesel vehicles, mainly consisting of freight trucks, contributed 70% of NOX and 90% of PM in the total vehicular emissions in 2012 (MEP, 2013).
-Therefore, improving current emission inventory and reducing the uncertainty is of great necessities.
+Preparing inventories is essential to the assessment and management of current atmospheric problems (Ohara et al., 2007; Streets et al., 2003; Beaton et al., 1995).
+Among all the sources, the vehicle emissions source is one with the greatest uncertainty and ambiguity (Cai and Xie, 2007; Wang et al., 2008a).
+Among all vehicles, diesel freight trucks contributed to a large portion of vehicular emissions.
+According to the MEP, diesel vehicles, mainly consisting of freight trucks, contributed 70 % of NO_x and 90 % of PM of the total vehicular emissions in 2012 (MEP, 2012a).
+Therefore, improving current emission inventory and reducing the uncertainty is of great necessity.

-Another major impediment to developing a new approach to estimate freight truck emissions is that most inventories were based on the local registration numbers, which means there is an assumption that trucks are running within the province or city where they registered (Zheng et al., 2013).
-However, according to this research, many trucks are conducting long-distance inter-city or inter-province transportation trips.
-Therefore, a road-based estimate approach was introduced in this research instead of the former local registration number based approach.
+Another major impediment to developing a new approach to estimate freight-truck emissions is that most inventories were based on the local registration numbers, which means there is an assumption that trucks are running within the province or city where they registered (Zheng et al., 2013).
+However, according to this research, many trucks are conducting long-distance intercity or interprovincial transportation trips.
+Therefore, a road-based estimate approach was introduced in this research instead of the former local registration-number-based approach.
 This simulation addresses more on the freight transportation system as a whole rather than a local emissions scale.

-In summary, we attempt to identify and reduce the impact of the factors mentioned above by adopting a road-based approach with collected activity level data including both questionnaire answers and GPS records.
-In particular, this research serves to (i) provide more accurate activity level data for freight trucks including mileage traveled versus age, activity regions and driving conditions, (ii) identify the different emission rates caused by different driving conditions on each type of road and (iii) provide a national emissions inventory that considers the road freight system as whole instead of separating it into different pieces according to the province divisions.
+In summary, we attempt to identify and reduce the impact of the factors mentioned above by adopting a road-based approach with collected activity-level data including both questionnaire answers and Global Positioning System (GPS) records.
+In particular, this research serves to (1) provide more accurate activity-level data for freight trucks, including mileage traveled versus age, activity regions and driving conditions; (2) identify the different emission rates caused by different driving conditions on each type of road; and (3) provide a national emissions inventory that considers the road freight system as whole instead of separating it into different pieces according to the provincial divisions.

-2 Data and Methodology
+2 Data and methodology

-2.1 Data Source
+2.1 Data source

-The data source of this research primarily consists of two major parts: 1.
-Questionnaires that investigated the driving behavior of professional truck drivers, along with experiential data that related to their driving pattern.
-2. Driving condition tests of trucks driving on different types of roads.
+The data source of this research primarily consists of two major parts: (1) questionnaires that investigated the driving behavior of professional truck drivers, along with experiential data that related to their driving pattern, and (2) driving condition tests of trucks driving on different types of roads.
 Information about the questionnaires and GPS data, such as the sample numbers and location range, is shown in Table 1.